Who I am

 My name is Rich Lesnik.
-I'm in my early 'sixties (in more ways than one!).
-I have a BA in US History from the University of Pennsylvania (College ’68), have worked as a cab driver, short-order cook, substitute teacher, librarian, recording engineer, jazz musician (alto saxophone, clarinet and flute), typesetter, aircraft mechanic, and now, a bicycle wheelbuilder.
+I have a BA in US History from the University of Pennsylvania (College ’68), have worked as a cab driver, short-order cook, substitute teacher, left-wing political activist, librarian, recording engineer, jazz musician (alto saxophone, clarinet and flute), typesetter, aircraft mechanic, and now, a bicycle wheelbuilder.
 I’ll be posting more information about my “other” life as time goes by, elsewhere on the website.

 I’ve been building my own bicycle wheels for 25 years.
-I worked as a mechanic for a major airline from 1986 to 2002 -- and used to ride with a bunch of my co-workers.
+I worked as a mechanic for a major airline from 1986 to 2002 — and used to ride with my co-workers.
 Many complained about their wheels, and the difficulty of finding a wheel specialist.
 I figured if I could help out, why not?
 So started repairing and building wheels for others.

-When I put the finishing touches on each wheel, "locking" the spoke and nipple with a loctite-like material -- I guarantee that wheel to be round and true, with no broken spokes, for the life of the rim.
+When I put the finishing touches on each wheel, I guarantee that wheel to be round and true, with no broken spokes, for the life of the rim.
 Any claims against that guarantee will be corrected, or paid for, by me, at no charge.
-I may ask to “split” shipping costs if there’s a big expense there -- but I’ll pay for the customer to have the wheel repaired locally if that’s a problem.
+I may ask to “split” shipping costs if there’s a big expense there — but I’ll pay for the customer to have the wheel repaired locally if that’s a problem.